When and How to Recharge Your Car AC – A Detailed DIY Guide

 The biggest sign of this is the loss of cooling.
-If the car’s AC is not creating cooling, you need to recharge the system.
-Recharge is also needed after a compressor replacement.
+If the car’s AC is not cooling, you need to recharge the system.
+Recharging is also needed after a compressor replacement.

 You need a can of gas, service lines, a pressure gauge, and a thermometer to recharge the coolant in a car AC.